Humpty Promotes

 end

-When you run this basic program, it should copy over and execute
+When you run this basic program, it should copy over and

-well, you will see "hello world" .
+all goes well, you will see "hello world" .

 That's It !